LOVE LETTERS TO TURBULENCE

 ARTIST STATEMENT

-Offering a creative platform for viewers/participants to reflect on and/or share about trauma and the lasting e/affects at their own comfort level though multiple entry points, LLtT is a tool for communicating trauma related experiences with self, survivors and/or supporters.
-With this, LLtT aims to help normalize trauma related communication, removing some of the shame and ignorance often culturally and socially associated with survivors; co-creating more trauma-informed habitual ways of relating.
+Individually and communally, LLtT is a tool for co-communicating trauma related experiences with self, survivors and/or supporters.
+Through this, LLtT will help normalize trauma-related communication, removing some of the often-associated shame, silencing and ignorance, thus co-creating more comfortable and trauma-informed habitual ways of relating.

 PROJECT DESCRIPTION

-To be considered as a whole (or in parts if necessary):
+To be considered as a whole (or in parts, site-specific):

 WELCOME CARE STATION

-Offering choice and agency, informing of subject matter and options for viewing/participation, with support resources.
+Offering choice and agency, informing of the project’s subject matter and providing supportive take-away resources.

 WORKSHOPS